Emjayosee/4_Code_Quiz/README.md

                 [X] User enters name

-                [X] On START, question 1 is displayed and clock starts to countdown, await user event
+                [X] On START, question 1 is displayed and clock starts to countdown, await user event, user is greated by name

-                [X] User selects answer from radio box and submits response by clicking button
+                [X] User selects answer from choice of boxes and submits response by clicking button

-                [ ] If time = 0, quizEnd
+                [X] If time = 0, quizEnd

-                [ ] On Click, nextQuestion
+                [X] On Click, nextQuestion

-                [ ] If answer is correct, score = plus one
+                [X] If answer is correct, score = plus one

-                [ ] If answer is incorrect time = minus 5 seconds
+                [X] If answer is incorrect time = minus 5 seconds

-                [ ] If (time > 0 and Q# < array.length), loadNextQuestion, else, quizEnd
+                [X] If (time > 0 and Q# < array.length), loadNextQuestion, else, quizEnd

-                [ ] If quizEnd, display gameOver Image, with finalScore for 5 seconds
+                [X] If quizEnd, display gameOver Image, with finalScore for 5 seconds

-                [ ] Load name and finalScore to scoreBoard
+                [X] Load name and finalScore to display

-                [ ] Display scoreBoard and playAgain Button
+                [X] Display scoreBoard and playAgain Button

                 [ ] If playAgain, clear and restart the process

             Build: